top of page

 Sue is a member of the Explorers Club, a Fellow of the Royal Geographical Society, Royal Photographic Society and of the North American Nature Photography Association.
 When she is not in some far-flung location, Sue lives on the edge of the Snowdonia National Park in North Wales.

 Ian Dawson has a passion for the remotest regions of our planet.
-A fine art graduate, he has spent his career in the international media, as a photojournalist, picture editor and film-maker.
+A fine art graduate, he has built a career in international media as a photojournalist, picture editor, and filmmaker.

-In a varied career he has covered everything from conflict, travel, celebrities, the royal family and wildlife for the BBC, The Sunday Times, Vogue and many other publications.
+Over the years, Ian has covered everything from conflict and travel to celebrity portraits, the royal family, and wildlife, contributing to the BBC, The Sunday Times, Vogue, The Wall Street Journal and many other prominent publications.

-He now thrives on documenting people, wildlife and landscapes, particularly in the polar regions.
-In 2021, Ian was invited to be a Photo Ambassador for Ponant in the Arctic and Antarctic.
-His photographic work is represented by Getty Images.
-He is a member of Guild of Picture Editors and the Royal Photographic Society.
+Today, he thrives on documenting people, wildlife, and landscapes, particularly in the polar regions.
+In 2021, he was invited to become a Photo Ambassador for Ponant, working in both the Arctic and Antarctic.
+His photographic work is represented by Getty Images, and he is a member of the Guild of Picture Editors and the Royal Photographic Society.

-Ian is a member of The Alpine Club and The Explorers Club.
-His love of cold places regularly takes him mountaineering and guiding around the world.
-A volunteer for over twenty years with Scottish Mountain Rescue, he has been recognised for his work in this field, receiving both The Diamond & Platinum Jubilee Medals from Her Majesty Queen Elizabeth II.
+He is also a member of The Explorers Club. and The Alpine Club.
+His love of cold places often leads him mountaineering and guiding around the world.
+A dedicated volunteer with Scottish Mountain Rescue for over twenty four years, Ian has been formally recognised for his service, receiving both the Diamond and Platinum Jubilee Medals from Her Majesty Queen Elizabeth II.

 bottom of page